 Collaboration and teamwork among the C-suite leads to a more effective, agile, and successful organization.
 To some degree, the influence of the C-suite depends on how the organization is structured.
 A flat reporting structure, for instance, decentralizes decision-making and requires collaboration at all layers of the organization; a rigid hierarchy makes it imperative that C-suite leaders make decisions together.

-A well-coordinated C-suite can develop a clear and shared vision for the company's future, ensuring everyone works towards the same goals.
+A well-coordinated C-suite can develop a clear, shared vision for the company's future, ensuring everyone works toward the same goals.
 Consistent messaging from the C-suite helps to build trust with employees, investors, and customers.
-And, perhaps most importantly, C-suite collaboration can foster cross-functional teams that are better equipped to develop innovative solutions.
+And, perhaps most importantly, C-suite collaboration can foster cross-functional teams better equipped to develop innovative solutions.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.